Rockies' Tony Wolters: Out of lineup Wednesday

 Wolters is not in the lineup for Wednesday's matinee against the Padres, Patrick Saunders of The Denver Post reports.

-This marks the fourth time over the last seven games that Wolters takes a seat in favor of fellow-backstop Ryan Hanigan, meaning the position could be molding into more of a platoon situation going forward.
-The 25-year-old catcher is in the midst of a tough slump, hitting just .125 over his last ten starts, but has been fairly solid defensively this season, posting a caught-stealing rate of 39.3%.
+This marks the fourth time over the last seven games that Wolters takes a seat in favor of fellow backstop Ryan Hanigan, meaning the position could be molding into more of a platoon situation going forward.
+The 25-year-old catcher is in the midst of a tough slump, hitting just .125 over his last 10 starts, but has been fairly solid defensively this season, posting a caught-stealing rate of 39.3 percent.

 More News